funnbot/deya_notes/Features/Ideas.md

 			- Potentially placement of the mice could very by players facing direction
 		- The same can happen for the watering spell just with different ingredients
 -  #PC can take these crafted items and use them only once, to get an additional upgrade they will need to create a stronger version of the previous craftable item.
-		- #PC can also sell these lesser craftable items for a bit
+		- #PC can also sell these lesser craftable items for a bit more than the sum of their parts to make more money than just selling the corn or lily on its own.
 -  #PC
 - #PC objective is to upgrade these magical abilities to make planting and watering less tedious
 - #PC can upgrade magic using some sort of crafting system to make spells or potions that upgrade their farming abilities
 - #PC has a set amount of energy in the day that can be refilled but refilling becomes less effective the later it gets
+	- a mana meter maybe for using your spells.
 	- #PC can reset this by sleeping for an amount of time
 	- idk how much time though.
 - when #PC sleeps time moves forward, maybe a set amount?
 - #PC can also earn money from selling the crops they grow and potions they make, to decorate their farm
+	- #PC can hold items out by having their inventory curser over them and place them with M1, and remove them to have the, fall back in their inventory with M2.
+This placement range is the same range the #PC always has for themselves, which is a 3x3 tile area with the middle tile being the tile the player is standing in.
+Anywhere in this 3x3 area the #PC can place items by clicking M1 on the exact tile they want or if cursor is off screen the object will be placed directly in front of the #PC

 I like the idea of water magic instead of a watering can